pret/pokecrystal/docs/bugs_and_glitches.md

 +	cp LINK_COLOSSEUM
 +	scf ; Force RNG to be called
 +	jr z, .nofix ; Don't apply fix in link battles, for compatibility ld a, [hl] sub 100 percent
-	; If chance was 100%, RNG won't be called (carry not set) ; Thus chance will be subtracted from 0, guaranteeing a carry
+ 	; If chance was 100%, RNG won't be called (carry not set) ; Thus chance will be subtracted from 0, guaranteeing a carry +.nofix call c, BattleRandom
-+ .nofix
-	call c, BattleRandom
 ```

 ## Belly Drum sharply boosts Attack even with under 50% HP